move to Spain

 If you think you may need it, I recommend signing up when you arrive since that will give you access to the best medical care.
 The private healthcare system is great if you don’t want to wait long and want immediate access to specialists.
 But the public healthcare system tends to have the best doctors.

-You can easily avoid this type of situation by signing up for public healthcare.
-In Barcelona, that’s CAP Salut.
-You can apply online or in person at the nearest CAP center.
+Don’t let this happen to you!
+In Barcelona, you can sign up for CAP Salut by applying online or in person at the nearest CAP center.
 All you’ll need to show is your empadronamiento certificate and NIE card.
 You can find out more here and apply here.

 13. Open a bank account

-I highly recommend opening a bank account in Spain since it will make life easier.
+I highly recommend opening a bank account in Spain ’cause it will make life much easier.
 Or at least open an account like Revolut or Wise, so you aren’t charged foreign transaction fees.

 If you live in Spain more than 183 days of the year, then you’ll have to pay taxes.
 But Spain and the US have a tax treaty that prevents double taxation.
 So if you’re a US citizen paying taxes in the US, you’ll only have to pay the difference to Spain.
 Not sure how it works for other countries.